pbroman/ips2plant/intellij-plugin/README.md

 1. Open the **IPS to PlantUML** tool window (right panel)
 2. The plugin auto-detects `.ipsproject` files in your project and shows the model directories as a checkbox tree
 3. Select the model directories you want to include
-4. Click **Generate Model UML** — if no directories are selected, all detected directories are used
+4. Click **Generate Model UML** — if no directories are selected, all detected directories are used (configurable in Settings)
 5. The generated `.puml` opens in the editor
 6. Configure the diagram options as needed.
 The diagram regenerates automatically when options are changed
 7. **Generate Model UML** always clears any active search and generates from model directories